 Nuxeo provides a Redis integration via the

-The idea is that, at least for now, Redis is not a hard requirement for running the Nuxeo Platform; We simply use Redis as a backend to provide alternate implementation of some services inside the platform.
+Redis is not a hard requirement for running the Nuxeo Platform; it is used as a backend to provide alternate implementation of some services inside the platform.
 However, we do provide these implementations because we think they can be useful.

 Nuxeo Core Cache provides a service to declare and use caches.
-This cache system:
+This cache system is used for:

-- can be used in your custom code
+It can also be used in your custom code.

 The Cache has a default "in memory" implementation, but

-- To have out of JVM memory cache storage.
+- Have an out of JVM memory cache storage.
 It opens the way to have big caches without hurting the JVM.

-- To share the same cache between several Nuxeo nodes.
+- Share the same cache between several Nuxeo nodes.
 In cluster mode this can increase cache efficiency.

-- To manage cluster wide invalidations.
+- Manage cluster wide invalidations.
 Updating the user on one node will impact the central cache: all nodes see the exact same data.